Starting a new project

 - A cool project name

-- Access to the Command Prompt
+- Access to Window's Command Prompt

 - XAMPP or something similar

-Go on GitHub and create a new repo named
+On GitHub, create a new repo named

 On your computer, create a folder named after your project.